 3) Reduced risk of diabetes

 Several observational studies have shown an inverse relationship between blood concentrations of vitamin D in the body and risk of type 2 diabetes.
-In type 2 diabetics, insufficient vitamin D levels may have an adverse effect on insulin secretion and glucose tolerance.3 In one particular study, infants who received 2,000 IU/day of vitamin D had an 88% lower risk of developing type 1 diabetes by the age of 32.
+In people with type 2 diabetes, insufficient vitamin D levels may negatively effect insulin secretion and glucose tolerance.
+In one particular study, infants who received 2,000 International Units per day of vitamin D had an 88 percent lower risk of developing type 1 diabetes by the age of 32.

 4) Healthy infants

-Children with normal blood pressure who were given 2,000 IU/day had significantly lower arterial wall stiffness after 16 weeks compared with children who were given only 400 IU/day.
+Children with normal blood pressure who were given 2,000 International Units (IU) per day had significantly lower arterial wall stiffness after 16 weeks compared with children who were given only 400 IU per day.

-Low vitamin D status has also been associated with a higher risk and severity of atopic childhood diseases and allergic diseases, including asthma, atopic dermatitis and eczema.
-Vitamin D may enhance the anti-inflammatory effects of glucocorticoids, making it potentially useful as a supportive therapy for people with steroid-resistant asthma.5,8
+Low vitamin D status has also been associated with a higher risk and severity of atopic childhood diseases and allergic diseases, including asthma, atopic dermatitis, and eczema.
+Vitamin D may enhance the anti-inflammatory effects of glucocorticoids, making it potentially useful as a supportive therapy for people with steroid-resistant asthma.

 5) Healthy pregnancy

 Pregnant women who are deficient in vitamin D seem to be at greater risk of developing preeclampsia and needing a cesarean section.
-Poor vitamin D status is also associated with gestational diabetes mellitus and bacterial vaginosis in pregnant women.
-It is also important to note that vitamin D levels that were too high during pregnancy were associated with an increase in food allergy of the child during the first two years of life.
+Poor vitamin D status is associated with gestational diabetes mellitus and bacterial vaginosis in pregnant women.
+It is also important to note that high vitamin D levels during pregnancy were associated with an increased risk of food allergy in the child during the first 2 years of life.

 6) Cancer prevention

 Vitamin D is extremely important for regulating cell growth and for cell-to-cell communication.
-Some studies have suggested that calcitriol (the hormonally active form of vitamin D) can reduce cancer progression by slowing the growth and development of new blood vessels in cancerous tissue, increasing cancer cell death and by reducing cell proliferation and metastases.
-Vitamin D has an influence on more than 200 human genes, which can be impaired when D status is suboptimal.3
+Some studies have suggested that calcitriol (the hormonally active form of vitamin D) can reduce cancer progression by slowing the growth and development of new blood vessels in cancerous tissue, increasing cancer cell death, and reducing cell proliferation and metastases.
+Vitamin D influences more than 200 human genes, which could be impaired when we do not have enough vitamin D.

-Vitamin D deficiency has also been associated with an increased risk of cardiovascular disease, hypertension, multiple sclerosis, autism, Alzheimer's disease, rheumatoid arthritis, asthma severity and swine flu, however more reliable studies are needed before these associations can be proven.
+Vitamin D deficiency has also been associated with an increased risk of cardiovascular disease, hypertension, multiple sclerosis, autism, Alzheimer's disease, rheumatoid arthritis, asthma severity, and swine flu, however more reliable studies are needed before these associations can be proven.
 Many of these benefits occur through Vitamin D's positive effect on the immune system

 Recommended intake of vitamin D